Peggy Pope: Stage

 Pope's Broadway credits include Doctor Jazz (1975), The School for Wives (1971), Harvey (1970), The Rose Tattoo (1966), Viva Madison Avenue!
 (1960), The Long Dream (1960), and Moonbirds (1959).

 She appeared in the rotating cast of the Off-Broadway staged reading of Wit & Wisdom.

 Awards

 Pope won an Obie Award for Best Actress in 1968 for her performance in Muzeeka.
 She guest starred on numerous television series, including Bewitched, Hart to Hart, Eight Is Enough, Barney Miller (in 6 episodes), Soap, The Golden Girls, Hope & Faith and Law & Order.

 Personal life

 Pope was married once; the union ended in divorce.

 At one time, when Pope was unable to find steady acting work, she and fellow actress Renée Taylor began a furniture business, refinishing and selling items that they found along sidewalks.

-Upon her death, she was cremated at the Northern Colorado Crematory in Greeley, Colorado; her ashes were later scattered.
+Peggy Pope died on May 27, 2020 from natural causes, Upon her death, she was cremated at the Northern Colorado Crematory in Greeley, Colorado; her ashes were later scattered.